superfluid-finance/docs/resources/contribute/superfluid-wave-pool.md

 **5. Winners are announced**&#x20;

-If you have a winning submission, the day after the Wave completes, we will DM you with details on on how to claim your prize along with a POAP to commemorate your accomplishment!&#x20;
+If you have a winning submission, the day after the Wave completes, we will DM you with details on how to claim your prize along with a POAP to commemorate your accomplishment!&#x20;

 ![](../../.gitbook/assets/Twitter\_Animated\_BG\_1.gif)